skip to main content

 5. Car title loans

 Car title loans use your car, truck, or motorcycle as collateral for a short-term loan, usually for 30 days.
 You’ll also pay a fee to initiate the loan.
-If you default on the loan, the lender can repossess your vehicle or the loan can roll over; however, if you roll over a loan, it will probably be subject to additional interest and fees.
+If you default on the loan, the lender can repossess your vehicle or the loan can roll over.
+However, if you roll over a loan, it will probably be subject to additional interest and fees.

 6. Payday loans

 Payday loans are short-term loans meant to be paid off by your next pay period.
 Interest rates for payday loans can be as high as 400%.
-These loans can be quite expensive, especially if you roll over the loan.
+These loans can be fairly expensive, especially if you roll over the loan.

 California Residents, view the California Disclosures and Privacy Policy for info on what we collect about you.